Pigeon racing: UK and Ireland

-In 2007 the British Parliament banned pigeons racing from continental Europe to Britain because of the risk of bird flu.
+In 2007, the British Parliament banned pigeons racing from continental Europe to Britain because of the risk of bird flu.
 A British MEP supported fanciers to have the ban lifted.
-Labours MEP Brian Simpson, from Golborne, believed that it was unfair to allow concerns about avian flu to throttle the fanciers' sport.
+Labour MEP Brian Simpson, from Golborne, believed that it was unfair to allow concerns about avian flu to throttle the fanciers' sport.
 Simpson said, "But what is clearly apparent now is that pigeon are low-risk in regards to avian flu and the decision to ban continental pigeon racing was wrong."

-Apart from the sport of racing against each other, fanciers also exhibit racing pigeons at organised shows and have a judge decide who has the better bird.
-British Homing World holds a show each year; all profits from the event are donated to both national and local charities, including Help the Aged and the Association for Spina Bifida and Hydrocephalus.
+Apart from the sport of racing against each other, fanciers also exhibit racing pigeons at organized shows and have a judge decide who has the better bird.
+British Homing World holds a show each year.
+All profits from the event are donated to both national and local charities, including Help the Aged and the Association for Spina Bifida and Hydrocephalus.